Hard-hit Countries Step Up Virus Measures As Cases Mount - UrduPoint

 Some people had been waiting for three days in the 20-kilometre (12 miles), 4,000-car jam, an Albanian police source said.

-Around the world, the number of confirmed cases rose to almost 21 million according to an AFP tally from official sources, with nearly 755,000 people dead.
+Around the world, the number of confirmed COVID-19 cases passed 21 million on Friday according to an AFP tally from official sources, with more than 755,000 fatalities.

 The United States has suffered the most deaths at 167,253, followed by Brazil with 105,463, Mexico 55,293, and India with 48,040.